Wall St Week Ahead-Rocky stock market faces Fed test with eyes on tightening plans

 NEW YORK, April 29 (Reuters) - A volatile stock market faces a critical test next week, when the U.S. Federal Reserve is expected to raise interest rates and give more insight on its plans for tightening monetary policy to fight surging inflation.

-Worries over an increasingly hawkish Fed have helped drag the benchmark S&P 500 index .SPX down about 11.5% so far in 2022, on track for the biggest percentage drop to start the year in over half a century.
-The month of April has marked the biggest monthly fall since the onset of the coronavirus pandemic in early 2020.
+Worries over an increasingly hawkish Fed have helped drag the benchmark S&P 500 index .SPXdown 13.3% so far in 2022, , its steepest four-month decline to start any year since 1939.

 While investors have ramped up expectations of how aggressively the central bank may tighten monetary policy, many are concerned the Fed will not be able to keep the economy afloat as it battles the worst inflation in nearly four decades.